ballarat-hackerspace/association/rules-of-the-association.md

 ### 27 Appointment of mediator

-**(1)** If the parties to a dispute are unable to resolve the dispute between themselves within the time required by rule 26, the parties must within 10 days—
+**(1)** If the parties to a dispute are unable to resolve the dispute between themselves within the time required by rule 26, the parties must within 10 days-

   - (a) notify the Committee of the dispute; and
   - (b) agree to or request the appointment of a mediator; and
   - (c) attempt in good faith to settle the dispute by mediation.

-**(2)** The mediator must be—
+**(2)** The mediator must be-

   - (a) a person chosen by agreement between the parties; or
-  - (b) in the absence of agreement—
+  - (b) in the absence of agreement-
-    - (i) if the dispute is between a member and another member—a person appointed by the Committee; or
+    - (i) if the dispute is between a member and another member-a person appointed by the Committee; or
-    - (ii) if the dispute is between a member and the Committee or the Association—a person appointed or employed by the Dispute Settlement Centre of Victoria.
+    - (ii) if the dispute is between a member and the Committee or the Association-a person appointed or employed by the Dispute Settlement Centre of Victoria.

-**(3)** A mediator appointed by the Committee may be a member or former member of the Association but in any case must not be a person who—
+**(3)** A mediator appointed by the Committee may be a member or former member of the Association but in any case must not be a person who-

   - (a) has a personal interest in the dispute; or
   - (b) is biased in favour of or against any party.

 ### 28 Mediation process

-**(1)** The mediator to the dispute, in conducting the mediation, must—
+**(1)** The mediator to the dispute, in conducting the mediation, must-

   - (a) give each party every opportunity to be heard; and
   - (b) allow due consideration by all parties of any written statement submitted by any party; and